 Our Credit Union continues to contribute significantly to the Atlantic Credit Union System.
-George Smith is a Director of League Data and was Chair of League Savings and Mortgage during 2023-2024.
-George is the first Director from this province to Chair League Savings and Mortgage.
-Doug Dewling continued as a Director of the Atlantic Central Board and served as the Chair of the Atlantic Credit Unions' Chairs Association.
+George Smith is Chair of League Savings and Mortgage, and Director of League Data and Doug Dewling continued as a Director of the Atlantic Central Board and Director of League Savings and Mortgage.

-Atlantic Credit Unions continue to fund bursaries at Memorial University and College of the North Atlantic, donate to the Kids Eat Smart Foundation, Community Food Sharing Association and provides support to the Newfoundland and Labrador Federation of Cooperatives.
+Atlantic Credit Unions continued to fund bursaries at Memorial University and College of the North Atlantic, donate to the Kids Eat Smart Foundation, Community Food Sharing Association and provided support to the Newfoundland and Labrador Federation of Cooperatives of which PSCU is a member.